MatthewShelley240/Intro-to-Programming/Final Project/README.md

 ## Synopsis

 This is a prototype random name generator for authors or fantasy gamers.
-This will randomly generate a name for a variety of different races, currently elves and orcs
+This will randomly generate a name for a variety of different races, currently elves and orcs.

 ## Code Example